lakshay2395/will-management-app/README.md

 * WillOwner createsa a will.
 * Sends it for approval to a designated legal custodian.
 * LegalCustodian may reject/accept the will.
-* If accepted, LegalCustodian sends it a designated JudicialOfficer for final approval.
+* If accepted, LegalCustodian sends it to a designated JudicialOfficer for final approval.
 * Similarily, JudicialOfficer may reject/accept the will.
 * If accepted, will is marked as approved in database.